OpenNebula/docs/source/operation/vm_management/vm_templates.rst

 * **any value**: The value can be changed to any number by the user instantiating the Template.
 * **range**: Users will be offered a range slider between the given minimum and maximum values.
 * **list**: Users will be offered a drop-down menu to select one of the given options.
+* **list-multiple**: Users will be offered a drop-down menu to select multiple of the given options.

 If you are using a template file instead of Sunstone, the modification is defined with user input attributes (:ref:`see below <vm_guide_user_inputs>`).
 The absence of user input is an implicit "any value".
 For example: